Light-based electron aberration corrector: Discussion

 The crucial points for applicability of the light-based electron optical correctors in standard electron microscopes are the spatial stability of the corrector and the possibility to work in the continuous regime.
 The spatial stability of OFEM is determined by the combination of the pointing stability of the optical beam and the mechanical stability of the focusing lens and other optical components.
 For reaching sub-nanometer spatial resolution, the OFEM also has to be spatially stabilized with the same precision, which represents a major challenge for future research.
-Continuous operation requires enhancement of the interaction strength by the presence of a cavity~\cite{schwartz2019laser}, which allows one to reach sufficient light intensity integrated over the electron trajectory (corresponding laser power in the range of kW) to induce observable phase modulation of the electrons.
-By carefully engineering the cavity design, it is possible to generate a single LG mode or a coherent superposition of modes allowing to compensate the electron aberrations in the continuous operation regime.
+Continuous wave (CW) operation requires enhancing the electron–light interaction strength, which can be achieved using a resonant optical cavity to accumulate sufficient optical intensity~\cite{schwartz2019laser}.
+Although cavity powers on the order of 100 kW have been previously demonstrated, the power required to correct spherical aberrations in transmission electron microscopes could be reduced by aligning the cavity coaxially with the electron beam.
+In the current configuration, the effective interaction distance is $d_{\mathrm{int}} \approx 26\,\mu\mathrm{m}$, is limited by the pulsed nature of the electrons and light~\cite{chirita2022transverse}.
+In contrast, CW operation would enable an extended interaction distance.
+Another parameter influencing the OFEM efficiency via the amplitude of the phase shift induced by the ponderomotive interaction is the wavelength of light used in OFEM.
+Longer wavelengths enhance the interaction strength for a fixed beam waist, although maintaining a constant beam radius with increasing wavelength requires an increase of numerical aperture of the focusing setup, which may pose practical challenges.
+We note that the selection of wavelength and numerical aperture also influences the spatial resolution of OFEM, which is ultimately limited by light diffraction.

+In summary, we have demonstrated that the dominant electron lens aberration, specifically the third-order spherical aberration, can be corrected via free-space interaction with a shaped light beam.

+In addition, we introduced the U4DSTEM technique that allows in situ characterization of the phase profile imprinted on the electrons, which is essential for further development of any structured light-based electron phase modulators.
+Furthermore, the optical standing wave enables in situ calibration and assessment of electron optical distortions using a known optical phase etalon, providing a powerful tool for precise wavefront metrology within these setups.